akshit-sehgal/mongoDB-API/README.md

-A MongoDB, ExpressJS and NodeJS API using JWT tokens and hashing for private routing and authentication.
+A MongoDB, ExpressJS, MongooseJS and NodeJS API using JWT tokens and hashing for private routing and authentication.